jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 This tutorial assumes that you have a basic knowledge in bash, and that you have an account and know how to connect to the Compute Canada clusters.
 If you dont, I reccomend you go over the [BASH tutorial](https://github.com/jshleap/CristescuLab_misc/blob/master/Tutorials/Bash/Bash_Tutorial.ipynb) and you read the [Compute Canada documentation](https://docs.computecanada.ca/wiki/Compute_Canada_Documentation).
 ## To start
 To start, let's download [this file](https://github.com/jshleap/CristescuLab_misc/raw/master/Tutorials/NGS_QC/files/file1_R1.fastq.gz) to your account in Compute Canada.
+Also, load the following modules fastqc:

+`module load fastqc/0.11.5`

 ## Getting the statistics with fastqc